 “I run Gaia on a Samsung Galaxy Tab A, 8 inch.
 It is non-cellular.
 It does great for me,” said flyboytr at Overland Bound (Android).
 “I also run Gaia on my Android phone.
 I have had no problems and use a floor mounted ram than holds the tablet in the perfect spot.”

-Backcountry enthusiasts will tell you Gaia is the app of choice.
+Backcountry enthusiasts will tell you Gaia is their choice of these two apps.
 Between the navigation, maps, and layers, it’s one of the most used apps in this community.
-However, not all Android users have experienced the same luck.

 What I Love